The Olive Tree Free Pentecostal Church Wembury Is Established on the Rock Christ Jesus

 Now by His grace I am free.

-Saviour of sinners,
+Chorus: Savior of sinners,

-Saviour of sinners like me,
+Savior of sinners like me,

 Shedding His blood for my ransom,

-Christ is the Saviour for me.
+Christ is the Savior for me.

 2 Now I can say I am pardoned,